cloudera-labs/hms-mirror/Writerside/topics/Index-of-Settings.md

 You can choose to transfer ownership of objects from the source to target clusters.
 Ownership is defined as the `owner` of the database or table in the metastore.
 This is useful if you are using Ranger policies that rely on the owner of the object.

+<warning>The user running the migration commands will need permissions to make these settings to the table.
+This would include the ability to `ALTER` the target table.
+If you're using Ranger, please run some test with the user in beeline to ensure there isn't an issue when running the process.</warning>

 <tabs>
 <tab title="CLI">